• Accessibility

 Glimmerglass State Park/Otsego Lake

-Four-season fun includes swimming, boating, fishing, hiking, and camping in the spring, summer, and fall, and winter sports of snow tubing, ice-skating, ice-fishing, cross-country skiing, and snowshoeing.
-Hyde Hall, described as America's finest neoclassic country mansion, offers tours just eight miles north of Cooperstown.
+Four-season fun includes swimming, boating, fishing, hiking, and camping in the spring, summer, and fall, and snow tubing, ice-skating, ice-fishing, cross-country skiing, and snowshoeing in the winter.
+Hyde Hall, described as America's finest neoclassic country mansion, offers tours just eight miles north of Cooperstown’s Main Street.

 Cooperstown & Charlotte Valley Railroad.